-To create the Overall rating in the indicator summary tables, value scoring was assigned (Excellent=2,
+To create the Overall rating in the indicator summary tables, value scoring was assigned (Excellent=2, Good=1, Fair=0, Poor=-1 and Very Poor=-2) and an average of relevant indicators was calculated.
+A Jenks Breaks method was then applied to separate the division between the 5 ratings within the overall score with breaks accurring at plus or minus 0.1 and 0.5.
+In cases where a reach with several Cood or several Poor

-- 380 Good=1, Fair=0, Poor=-1 and Very Poor=-2) and an average of relevant indicators was calculated.
-A Jenks Breaks method was then applied to separate the division between the 5 ratings within the overall score with breaks occurring at plus or minus 0.1 and 0.5.
+- 95 breaks occurring at plus or minus 0.1 and 0.5.
 In cases where a reach with several Good or several Poor ratings would mathematically result in a Very Good or Very Poor rating, the Overall rating was held as Good or Poor.
-While this approach allowed an average to be calculated quantitatively, the assessment remains - 385 fundamentally qualitative.
-The scoring points do not have actual or precise data value, they are not intended to provide any quantitative analysis of the indicator conditions, and were only used to help roll-up the information into a composite rating.
+While this approach allowed an average to be calculated quantitatively, the assessment remains fundamentally qualitative.
+The scoring points do not have actual or precise data value, they are not intended to provide any quantitative analysis of the indicator conditions, and were only used to help roll-up the - 100 information into a composite rating.